 The basic steps for filing your uncontested Minnesota divorce are as follows:

 - You review and sign the documents, and then file the Joint Petition for Dissolution of Marriage with the Court Administrator.

 - The Court Administrator will send you a Notice of Filing with your case number.

-- You will be notified by mail when the Judge signs your Judgment and Decree of Dissolution, finalizing the divorce process.
+- You will be notified by mail when the Judge signs your Judgment and Decree of Dissolution, finalizing your divorce.